Brandon Hardin

-Brandon Hardin (born October 30, 1989) is a former American football safety who played in the National Football League (NFL) for two seasons.
-Hardin was drafted by the Chicago Bears in the third round of the 2012 NFL Draft.
-He played college at Oregon State.
+Brandon Hardin (born October 30, 1989) is an American former professional football player who was a safety for two seasons in the National Football League (NFL).
+He played college football for the Oregon State Beavers before being selected by the Chicago Bears in the third round of the 2012 NFL draft.

 College career

 In his college career, he registered 105 tackles, one interception, three forced fumbles and one fumble recovery in 38 games.
 He started all 12 games at right cornerback in 2010, recording 63 tackles and three forced fumbles.
 He missed the 2011 season due to injury, but played in the East-West Shrine Game anyway.